aneeshlingala/paxxer/README.md

 The dependencies are Git and Sudo.
 The script will install the other dependencies automatically.

 ## How to use
-Clone this repository with Git and run first.sh
+Clone this repository with Git and run paxxer.sh

 > Make sure to stay near the computer to answer prompts.
 Also, the username is aneesh